 In addition to these 39 committees, there are 14 chapters in the council in which you can get involved to expand Scouting and the OA in your community.
 For more information on the chapters, contact information about how to get involved, or chapter meeting times, go to Tamegonit Lodge Chapters.

 The currently standing lodge committees are listed below.
 Three of those committees are described by the term "Super-Committee."
 A Super-Committee is a committee that is overseen by a Lodge Vice-Chief and also has committee chairs below it that report directly to the committee chair instead of directly to the Vice-Chief.
 Those three Super-Committees are currently the Membership Committee, Training Committee, and American Indian Activities Committee.
 To learn about what it takes to serve as a Committee Chair of any of the lodge committees, click on the links below for the Committee Chair's job description.

 2014 Tamegonit Lodge Structure

 American Indian Activities Committee - The American Indian Activities Chair is a Super-Committee Chair.
 The OA has much of its spectacle based in American Indian customs and traditions.
-As a result, this Chair must ensure that the lodge is learning and practicing those customs and traditions in an appropriate and resepctful manner with regard to area tribes and the rules and regulations of the OA.
+As a result, this Chair must ensure that the lodge is learning and practicing those customs and traditions in an appropriate and respectful manner with regard to area tribes and the rules and regulations of the OA.
 He oversees the Ceremony and Dance Teams.
-The Lodge American Indian Activities Chair is Chris.